WolfOWI/mossandfern/frontend/README.md

 <!-- stipulate all of the functionality you included in the project -->

-- Made use of both `functionality` to implement a specific feature.
+- Implemented CRUD functionalities for managing plants.
-- `MVC/MVVM` design architecture implemented.
+- Used `MVC/MVVM` design architecture for organizing the code structure.
-- `Plugin` for this.
+- Integrated `Axios` for making API requests.
-- ETC.
+- Styled the application using `React Bootstrap` and `Tailwind CSS`.
+- Used `Express` for setting up the server and handling routes.
+- Connected to `MongoDB` using `Mongoose`.

 #### Highlights

 <!-- stipulated the highlight you experienced with the project -->

-- Sunshine.
-- Rainbows.
+- Successfully implemented the CRUD functionalities.
+- Improved my understanding of React hooks and state management.

 #### Challenges

 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

-- Bugs.
-- Bugs.
+- Encountered issues with state management and passing props between components.
+- Debugging API request failures and ensuring proper CORS configuration.

 ### Reviews & Testing